How many of you in the casegoods and cabinetry world have blocked social media sites at your office?

 There are so many people out there who love the idea of doing business over Twitter or connecting on LinkedIn.
 As Millennials continue to enter the industry the more business social media is going to take over.
 Don’t worry if you don’t have prospects currently following you on your social media pages, what you do have is one of the biggest referral audiences you can get.

-click image to zoomAdvanced Cabinet Systems, has a blog, a Facebook page, a Google Plus page, a LinkedIn page, a Twitter account, and a Youtube channel.
 The younger generation is a social media connected generation and these are the future architects, specifiers, designers, and buyers.
 Want to be in front of them?
 Then embrace the fact that cold calling is dead and social media is in, and here to stay.

 How do you make sales?
 Well, you have to build rapport before you can even get the prospects attention.
 How do you build rapport?
 Friend request a potential customer on Facebook, follow a potential customer on Twitter, and connect with a potential customer on LinkedIn.
 Let them see that you’re serious about what you’re doing, that you’re a good resource for them, and that you’re easily approachable.